jetbundle/jetbundle.github.io/diffequations/STANDARDIZATION_GUIDE.md

 3. **Hook Writing:** Should hooks be written fresh or adapted from existing content?
 4. **References:** Should we expand reference lists or keep current?
 5. **Navigation:** Should we add "Previous Section" links, or only "Next"?
-6. **Chapter Index Narrative:** Should chapter intros be written fresh or adapted from existing chapter descriptions?
-7. **Main Index TOC:** Should we maintain current TOC structure or reorganize?
-8. **Epilogue Challenges:** Should epilogue have challenges, or is it purely reflective?
+6. **Mathematical Verification:** Who performs final mathematical accuracy review?

 ---

 ## Conclusion

-This guide provides the complete roadmap for transforming all 61 HTML pages to the canonical template.
+This guide provides the complete roadmap for transforming all 70 HTML pages (61 sections + 1 main index + 7 chapter indexes + 1 epilogue) to the canonical template.
 The transformation will create a unified, narratively-driven experience that guides readers through the mathematical ascent from explicit solutions to categorical resolution.

 **Key Principles:**
-- Consistency: Every page follows the same structure
+- **Consistency:** Every page follows the same structure (with page-type variations)
-- Narrative: Every element serves the story arc
+- **Narrative:** Every element serves the story arc
-- Quality: Every detail matters
+- **Quality:** Every detail matters, especially mathematical accuracy
+- **Rigor:** Every mathematical statement must be verified
-- Efficiency: Systematic approach minimizes errors
+- **Efficiency:** Systematic approach minimizes errors

+**Critical Reminders:**
+- This is a manual transformation - take time to ensure each page is perfect
+- Mathematical accuracy is non-negotiable - verify everything
+- Watch for random corrections that break flow
+- Ensure content reads as finalized, polished work
-**Remember:** This is a manual transformation.
-Take time to ensure each page is perfect.
-The result will be a textbook that reads like a single, unstoppable intellectual journey.
+- The result will be a textbook that reads like a single, unstoppable intellectual journey

+**Page Type Summary:**
+- **Main Index:** Hook + TOC only (no narrative, challenges, or cliffhanger)
+- **Chapter Indexes:** Hook + Narrative Intro + Section List + Final Cliffhanger + References + Navigation
+- **Section Pages:** Full structure with challenges and widgets
+- **Epilogue:** Hook + Narrative Intro + Content + Huge Final Cliffhanger + Comprehensive References + Navigation

 Good luck with the transformation!